MotleyEngineer/MotleyEngineer/README.md

 ### Hi there 👋

+Who am I?
+I'm currently a DevOps tech lead for a developer-focused innovation centre within my company.
+By nature I'm an engineer (and individual) with diverse interests, thus MotleyEngineer.

+By day, I currently work on building out cloud-based managed services, automation, and tooling.

+In the past, I've been an Android developer, fullstack developer, and cloud platform engineer.

+I enjoy working on end to end projects, from initial ideation to deployment into production and maintenance.

 - 🔭 I’m currently working on GitHub Actions automation and tooling
 - 🌱 I’m currently learning more kubernetes and golang
 <!-- - 👯 I’m looking to collaborate on ... -->